 safety threat to themselves or others from being admitted to the general

-preliminary health screening consisting of a structured interview and
+health screening consisting of a structured interview and observation by health

 as ] approved by the health authority.

 B. Residents admitted who pose a health or safety threat to themselves or others shall be separated from the detention center's general population but provision shall be made for them to receive comparable services.

 C. Immediate health care is provided to residents who need it.

 6VAC35-101-990.
 Tuberculosis screening.